johnprovazek/games/README.md

 ## Bugs & Improvements

-- When new games are added this will reset any local storage or url parameter codes.
-- Would be nice to update users with a dialog box anytime new games have been added.
+- Consider adding a dialog box to update user anytime new games have been added.